isi-mube/Tailor-s-Drawer/README.md

 # Tailor's drawer

 A messy repo.
-It maay contain useful functions, libraries, templates, functions, guide...
+It may contain useful functions, libraries, templates, functions, guide...

 ______________________
 ### **notes** |